tobme/recipe-compiler/README.md

 ### Variables

 The variable declaration is declared after the headline.
-All of the variables are global and is declared as "name" and then type.
+All of the variables are global and is declared as type and then name.
 The following types exists:
 - 1dl (A number)
 - 2dl (A character) Not implementated yet
 - 3dl (A string) Not implementated yet